-Follow the below steps to manually create a user in FotoWeb.
-If you would rather import users and groups from you existing active directory, please refer to the Authentication Providers guide.
+Follow the steps below to manually create a user in FotoWeb.
+If you would rather import users and groups from your existing active directory, see Configuring Authentication Providers and Single Sign-On in FotoWeb.

 Adding a user

 Go to the User Management console: Open the Tools menu (cogwheel icon) and choose Manage Users/Groups.
-The user management opens - now click on Add new user to create one.
+In the view that opens, select Add new user.

 Setting basic user properties

-Fill in the user information on the General page.
-The fields Username, First name, Last name and Email address are the required ones.
+Enter the user information on the General page.
+The fields Username, First name, Last name, and Email address are mandatory.